-Treating your high blood pressure will help prevent heart disease, stroke, problems with your eyesight, chronic kidney disease, and other blood vessel diseases.
+Treating high blood pressure will help prevent problems such as heart disease, stroke, loss of eyesight, chronic kidney disease, and other blood vessel diseases.

 MEDICINES FOR HIGH BLOOD PRESSURE

 Several types of medicine are used to treat high blood pressure.
-Your health care provider will decide which type of medicine is right for you.
-You may need to take more than one blood pressure medicine.
+Your provider will decide which type of medicine is right for you.
+You may need to take more than one type.

 Each type of blood pressure medicine listed below comes in different brand and generic names.